jamezmca/youtube-guide/readme.md

     - Tell them anyone can do it
     - Ill walk them through every step of the way, and explain everything we do so that you understand the project, and can modify it and feel confident making your own

-3. Im james, and i’ve taught thousands of people how to code through this channel If you’re new here, make sure to subscribe as I upload new learn to code videos every week Now let’s jump in and get started
+3. My name is James and i’ve taught thousands of people how to code through this channel.
+If you’re new here, smash the subscribe button as I upload new learn to code videos every week.

+FORMULA

+Step 1 - TITLES

+1. is it a SAQ (clickbait video) or FAQ (title it by the question)
+2. Casing by professionalism
+3. Uppercase key word
+4. Less than 50 characters

+Step 2 - VIDEO

+1. Is my video education, inspiration or entertaining?
+2. Why would my target audience want to watch this video / why am i making the video?
+    - try to make these as visceral as possible
+    - live the experience that they want and really try to feeeeel them
+3. What do they want from the video?
+4. (Optional) why should they watch my video?

+Step 3 - HOOK

+1. First 3-8 seconds
+    - Hook + meet expectation of viewer
+    - Hook satisfies the why from above
+2. Foreshadow
+    - How is the video going to deliver what they want from the video (chapters, steps, guide, tutorials, information, understanding, frameworks, lessons ...)
+    - so that by the end... (deliver what they want)
+3. why they should watch your video (could be anything - education (i am credible i have lived experience with their problem and solution))